SWOOP classifies certain collaboration characteristics into five different personas:

 In the sections below we go into much deeper detail about each one.

 The ‘Engager’ persona is calculated as a balance of all contributions made against responses received.
 Contributions include posts, replies, and reactions made, while responses are replies and reactions received.

 According to the research on the positive collaborative behaviours that contribute to superior performance, the balance of give-receive is a key indicator.
 In his book “Social Physics” , MIT’s Sandy Pentland identifies the team members associated with high performing teams have a balance of give and receive in their interactions.
 Pentland was also able to identify the nature of the interactions as being short, sharp and frequent.
 For high performing teams, relationships have matured to the point where tacit knowledge exchanges do not require extensive explanations and justifications.
 Average message length could capture this dynamic though we have yet to implement this.

 Based on the benchmarking we have done to date, it is not easy to reach the ‘Engager’ persona.
-We believe that everyone should aspire to attain and then sustain this persona despite this, because you will then have the skills to be a productive member of any group.
+We believe that everyone should aspire to attain and then sustain this persona despite this, because you will then have the skills to be a productive member of any team or community.
 It will require you to be mindful of your contribution patterns and the sorts of posts and replies that you make, and whether that attracts the desired reactions from your colleagues.

 The ‘Catalyst’ persona is currently defined as an individual with a significant surplus of responses received over contributions made.
 Contributions include posts, replies and reactions, while responses are replies and reactions received.
 Have a look at your interaction patterns on your favoured social channel to find out if you ‘fit the bill’.